Depression, anxiety, anger, fear, shame—these are all feelings many

 identify problematic and destructive behaviors that could negatively impact

 your recovery.
-At our Alcohol detox center in Arizona our long-term drug
+At our Alcohol detox center in Arizona our long-term

-identifying and modifying these behaviors in a safe and supportive environment.
+these behaviors in a safe and supportive environment.

 With expertise of our trained staff, young men learn different techniques